psocha/psocha.github.io/_posts/2019-02-24-intermediate-developers.md

 - Make sense of incomplete or incomprehensively-written specifications and bug reports
 - Fix your code or design document after it has gotten a barrage of negative review feedback and your spirits are crushed

-An intermediate developer has been around long enough to have experienced nearly all of these things.
+Anyone with a "Software Engineer II" or equivalent job title has likely done all of these things.
 Intermediate developers have had many chances to see for themselves what happens when coding (often their own) is done rashly and impulsively.
 Frustration acts as an empathy-building exercise.